cyril-ui-developer/taskmanager/README.md

 #### Running the application using `docker compose up`
 - Clone the repository
 - Run `docker compose up` to start the three services namely db, backend and frontend.
 The Docker Compose is use to orchestrate the Frontend, Go Backend API and MySQL services.
-- The backend API is avaialable at "http://localost:4000" and frontend is at "http://localhost:300"
+- The backend API is avaialable at "http://localost:4000" and frontend is at "http://localhost:3000"

-#### Running each services in the application separating
+#### Running each services in the application separately
 - Stop and remove the docker containers for the services if you ran `docker compose up` earlier
 - Change to the project directory "/taskmanager/backend" and run `docker compose up` to start the MySQL server
 ```
 cd /taskmanager/backend
 docker compose up
 ```
-- Change to the backend directory "/taskmanager/backend"
+- Open another terminal, and change to the backend directory "/taskmanager/backend"
 - Run `go get` to fetch and install backend dependencies
 - Run `go run .` to start the Go backend API server on locahost port 4000
 - Open another terminal, and change to "/taskmanager/frontend"